Alberta Condominium Property Act 101

 If you’re on the up-and-up when it comes to Alberta’s condo-related legislation, congratulations – you get a gold star! ⭐️

 For the rest of us, this blog is for you.
-First, we’ll take a high-level look at the Act as it stands today: what it’s all about, what it entails, and what recent changes have been made to the legislation in recent years.
+First, we’ll take a high-level look at the Act as it stands today: what it’s all about, what it entails, and what changes have been made to the legislation in recent years.

 Let’s jump on in.